AloisCRR/iss-position-prediction/README.md

 # ISS position prediction

-This project aims to tech basics about linear and polinomial regressions to make different functions to get a approximation of a value.
+This project aims to teach basics about linear and polinomial regressions to make different functions to get a approximation of a value.

 ## Run Locally